5argon/RichUp/README.md

 ## Performance notes

 RichUp has no dependency to any Markdown processor library.
 The transformation was amateurly newly coded.
 There is no consideration for performance at all.
 It probably generates tons of garbages due to repeated `ToString` from `StringBuilder`, repeated `.Split`, and uses `Regex`.
-But I don't really care for the scenario that it is going to be used.
+But I don't really care about that in the scenario that it is going to be used.
 (PR welcome!)

+## Trivia

+- The situation in the screenshot is non-fiction.
+- The name is a play on word Markdown and rich text, but incidentally I literally rich up in an instant I stepped off my love for Unity and game based jobs to work on more mainstream job.. with real salary now I could buy cakes in coffee shop without much brain processing unlike before.
+- This plugin serves as my Unity warm-up since 4 months that I had to be away to farm zenny.
+Luckily I got a job that could be done with no friction in COVID...